 Conversely, MCAN's business is supported by strong underlying fundamentals associated with immigration and lack of housing supply, forecasted stabilizing interest rates, and legislative changes favourable to housing development in major markets.
 These fundamentals support the longer-term resiliency of the Canadian housing market.
-Nonetheless, with a potential recessionary environment in 2023, Management continues to monitor the increased uncertainty related to the economy and the housing market.
+Nonetheless, with a potential recessionary environment in 2024, Management continues to monitor the increased uncertainty related to the housing market and the broader economy.